 Identified devices could include the following: Apple iPads, Stylus, Tobii Dynavox Compass software for iPad, LAMP Words for Life software for iPad, Boardmaker, Tactus Aphasia bundle for iPad, Constant Therapy, Logan ProxTalker, Logan ProxPAD, Tangible Object Cards, and Talk My Way Cards.
 Berkshire County Arc staff will collaborate with staff at United Cerebral Palsy of Berkshire County’s Assistive Technology Regional Center which provides free trial of some of the devices.

 “We are excited to receive this grant and look forward to expanding our programming with these devices and giving individuals the opportunities to enhance their communication and have new learning tools at their disposal”, said BCArc President and CEO, Kenneth W. Singer.

 About Berkshire County Arc

 Founded in 1954, Berkshire County Arc is a non-profit, tax-exempt organization providing a broad range of community-based services to 750 individuals with developmental disabilities, brain injuries and autism throughout Berkshire and Hampden Counties in Massachusetts.
-The agency offers three day programs, 39 residential programs, employment services, Transitions community-based day services, citizen- and self-advocacy programs, respite services, an adult family care program and Zip ‘N Sort Mail Services.
+The agency offers three day programs, 39 residential programs, employment services, citizen- and self-advocacy programs, respite services, an adult family care program and Zip ‘N Sort Mail Services.
 For more information, media professionals may contact Katrina Cardillo at 413-499-4241, ext.
-254 or email@example.com, or visit https://www.bcarc.org.
+254 or firstname.lastname@example.org, or visit https://www.bcarc.org.